pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 When someone loads the app, we want to ask them who they are.

-Once they hit **Submit**, we'll send their username to the server (to the `/users` route we just defined) and create a a Chatkit user if one doesn't exist.
+Once they hit **Submit**, we'll send their username to the server (to the `/users` route we just defined) and create a Chatkit user if one doesn't exist.

-To collect the user's name, create a component called `./UsernameForm.js` in in `./src/components/`:
+To collect the user's name, create a component called `UsernameForm.js` in in `./src/components/`:

 ```diff
 +import React, { Component } from 'react'